DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 * Configuration file: [browsers](../reference/configuration-file.md#browsers)

 After that, TestCafe will provide a URL to open on the remote device in the browser against which you want to test.
-As you open this URL, the browser connects to the TestCafe server and starts testing.
+Access this URL from the desired browser.
+It then connects to the TestCafe server and starts the test.

-> You cannot [take screenshots](../guides/basic-guides/interact-with-the-page.md#take-screenshot) or [resize the browser window](../guides/basic-guides/interact-with-the-page.md#resize-window) when you run tests in remote browsers.
+> Note that when you run tests in a remote browser, you cannot [take screenshots](../guides/basic-guides/interact-with-the-page.md#take-screenshot) or [resize the browser window](../guides/basic-guides/interact-with-the-page.md#resize-window).

 ### Browsers in Cloud Testing Services